Pakistan's Musharraf charged in treason case

 He had hoped to lead his party into elections, but was disqualified from standing and found himself fighting an array of charges relating to his time in power.

-The 70-year-old has been in hospital since the beginning of the year and reports say he is being treated for high blood pressure.'Loyal to the country'
+The 70-year-old has been in hospital since the beginning of the year and reports say he is being treated for high blood pressure.

 The court on Monday also rejected Mr Musharraf's application to leave the country to visit his sick mother in Dubai.